davidzimniok/Running-text-on-7-seg-displays/README.md

 #### Recieve 4 valid ASCII characters
 ![Reset of top module](simulations/UART_RX/uartrx_recieve4ASCIIchars.png)
-note: this simulation shows function of recieving string (more than 1 character in one transmission)
+note: this simulation shows function of receiving string (more than 1 character in one transmission)

 #### Unconnected cable (logical 0 at input - continuously) and its connection
 ![Reset of top module](simulations/UART_RX/uartrx_unconectedcable.png)
-note: this simulation shows what happend if we have continuously logical 0 at input which means that RS232 cable is unconnected, and what happend if we connect out device to the bus and set logical 1 from transimtter to indicate calm state and ready to comunicate with reciever
+note: this simulation shows what happens if we have continuously logical 0 at input which means that RS232 cable is unconnected, and what happens if we connect out device to the bus and set logical 1 from transimtter to indicate calm state and ready to communicate with receiver

 ### Circular register module

 This module connects 8 simple PISO registers.
 Each register is used for one bit weight.
 When we initialize this circuit all registers are filled with zeros and register at position 5 is filled with 1's.
 This is ASCII code of white space.
-Reseting of module have similar effect.
+Reseting of module has a similar effect.
 While loading data to registers we load simulateously to 8 register always to same position.
 Ater store data position index is incremented.
 For rotating register we use VHDL command 'ror'.
-This command rotate register to right.
-So data from 0 position will be in at position 31 (for 32 bits register).
+This command rotates register to right.
+So data from 0 position will be in at position 31 (for 32 characters register).

 [Source code for circular register module](src/circ_register.vhd)